ENVI Committee Meeting

 I work in first nations government and I don't understand what the holdup is.
 I know that for me and the Caldwell citizens, this is important, as I'm sure it is for Walpole.
 Walpole is not here, maybe because they just had an election.
 They are just getting oriented.
 I'll speak to that.
 I'm not sure.

-We support the legislation in Bill C-248 because it's a tried and true process.
+C-248 because it's a tried and true process.
 When we're talking about policy negotiation, we don't know what that entails.
 With legislation, there are firm parameters as to what that entails, to the point where the City of Windsor has offered its parcel to Parks Canada at no cost.

 Not only that, but we know how significant it is to have a park run and established by Parks Canada—sooner rather than later—with Point Pelee.
 We've seen it.
 That allows us to protect this significant portion of land throughout our city forever.
 Future generations of Windsorites and, quite frankly, everyone in Essex County will be forever grateful to the federal government if we are able to move faster.